IndqStudio/ecg_extraction/README.md

 # ecg_extraction
-Filter and extract fECG, mECG, UC, etc...
+Filter abdominal ECG and extract fECG, mECG, UC, etc. from it.